-Every so often a new organization calls me and ask me if I can help them “find” their website.
-It is just one of the many examples of how groups can work in ways that bring their efforts to standstill.
+Every so often a new organization calls to ask me if I can help them “find” their website.
+It is just one of the many examples of how groups can function in ways that can bring their efforts to a standstill.

-It’s often only then that they realize all of the communications of their assets was set to go to someone’s personal email address that no one has access to.
-The incoming leadership have no idea who dealt with various venues, what the passwords are to the PayPal account, Mail Chimp account and website.
+It’s often only then that they realize all of the communications of their assets were set to go to a members personal email address that no one has access to that panic ensues.
+The incoming leadership have no idea who dealt with various venues, what the passwords are to their PayPal account, and who holds the registration to their domain.

-I have consulted numerous organizations as they work to pick up the pieces of their organization after the death or abandonment of key leaders.
+I have consulted with numerous organizations as they work to pick up the pieces of their organization after the death or abandonment of key leaders.
 Information forever lost as they unnecessarily recreate the wheel, likely not for the first time for the group.
-In addition to that, my experience goes even deeper, as I have lead an organization with complex finances and digital media assets.
+In addition to that, my experience goes even deeper, as I have had the personal experience of serving in leadership of an organization with complex finances and digital media assets.

 If one of your leaders walk away can your team keep pace with the previous year?